Docstrings

 map_to_reference(domain::DOM) where {DOM<:AbstractDomain}

-Return an anonymous function that maps the physical domain domain to the reference domain.
+Return an anonymous function that maps the physical domain to the reference domain.

 Constraints: